karlwilcox/website-build/reviews/books/sci-fi/_posts/2022-05-14-shards-of-earth.md

 start out following Idris, whose genetically enhanced telepathic skills are now redundant following the end of the war and the disappearance of the planet shattering architects.
 Or are they really gone?
-Sufficient depth to bear re-reading, which I should do some time.
+Sufficient depth to bear re-reading, which I should do some time and hence be able to tell you more about this one...